The Pride & Joy Project aims to increase visibility and social equity for queer parents and families.

 For a brief period of time, Queer Mamas* was renamed to The Pride & Joy Project Family Network in the hopes of bringing the portrait series and the facebook group together.
 After lots of debate and community feedback, a poll was created and the group opted for another renaming - this time, to Queer Parents.
 The renaming was an important step for the group and a nod to the need for more inclusivity in our community for transgender, gender nonconforming, and nonbinary parents and people.

-As of April 2018, The Pride & Joy Project will continue to as a portrait series and keep Queer Parents a separate space for conversation, community, and support via facebook.
+As of April 2018, The Pride & Joy Project will continue to exist as a portrait series with the facebook group Queer Parents a separate space for conversation, community, and support.
 Thank you to everyone for your patience and your understanding as the process shifted and changed!
+We have also began adding resources and community information to our website for you to use and share.

 Questions?
 Contact Kersh.